optimumweb/wpboilerplate/README.md

     git clone git://github.com/optimumweb/wpboilerplate-child.git my-child-theme

 You should never have to modify the wpboilerplate theme.
 You should be working from the wpboilerplate-child theme to customize it to your needs.

+To make sure you won't be modifying the original wpboilerplate-child theme, you should remove the origin and add yours.

+    cd my-child-theme
+    git remote rm origin
+    git remote add origin <my_child_theme_url>

 ## Author